 (B.A., Philosophy and Politics (summa cum laude) - NYU, 2004; M.A. - NYU, 2005) Brian is a recent graduate interested mainly in moral and political philosophy.
-He is currently a Postdoctoral Fellow at the McCoy Center for Ethics in Society at Stanford University.
-From May to October 2012 he was a Research Fellow at the University of Melbourne, working on a project on Egalitarianism and Climate Justice.
-His Berkeley dissertation, "Against Moderate Morality: The Demands of Justice in an Unjust World," addresses the extent to which prevailing injustice gives rise to moral demands on well-off people to make sacrifices in order to aid the badly-off.
+He is currently Assistant Professor of Legal Studies and Business Ethics in the Wharton School at the University of Pennsylvania.
+Before moving to Penn, he was a Postdoctoral Fellow at the McCoy Center for Ethics in Society at Stanford University.
+His Berkeley dissertation addressed the extent to which prevailing injustice gives rise to moral demands on well-off people to make sacrifices in order to aid the badly-off.

 Brian did his undergraduate work in Philosophy and Politics, as well as earning an Interdisciplinary Masters Degree, at New York University.
 He was a member of the NYU golf team during his four years there.